 As many modern enterprises, the sciences as practices have now learned that the kind of achievement they aimed at is not needed if speculative promises are what matters.
 But it is important not to depict them as innocent victims.
 I would characterize the achievements we associate with modern sciences as cases where it seemed possible to have your cake and eat it, to claim that to do science was to understand, to “advance” knowledge, and to create new possibilities of aligning what was understood with what was called a development of productive forces.
-What is now part of the past is the old Baconian motto “obey and master”.
+What is now part of the past is the old Baconian motto “obey and master.”
 Knowledge economy is about impatience, not depending on the making of the cake.
 Whatever Kant thought, a speculative cake will do if the point is to extract profit from the world.
 Scientists who try to resist to the destruction of their practices may wish to return to the making of honest cakes.
 But they often forget that the advancement of knowledge as they understand it cannot be disentangled from the devastation of the world.
 When addressing scientists about a slowing down of science, I fight against any nostalgia for the past.
 I even put into question the relation between knowledge and advancement as a toxic.

 What does advancement demand and what is then explained away?
-Reading Anna Tsing’s The Mushroom at the End of the World (2015) I encountered this word which I have quoted earlier and which must have intrigued some readers of this conversation – ‘scalability’.
+Reading Anna Tsing’s The Mushroom at the End of the World, I encountered this word which I have quoted earlier and which must have intrigued some readers of this conversation – “scalability.”
 She uses it to think, for example, about the colonial mode of production of monoculture plantations invented by the Portuguese in Brazil, which has meant eradicating local inhabitants, human and non-human, and importing in this “clean” environment both slaves and sugarcanes, which are both deprived of the possibility of doing anything other than what they are meant to do.
 They have created the first “scalable” enterprise, an enterprise proceeding in a way that can be reproduced at all scales, its extension making no relevant difference.
-Scalability for Tsing is the aim of any enterprise that aims at working definitions impervious to encounters, contingency, conjunctures, that deals with beings which “do not tell stories”.
-But to me this is also the very definition presupposed by the idea of an “advancement of knowledge”: the knowledge produced must keep its relevance whatever the circumstances in order to make a clean contrast between before and after.
+Scalability for Tsing is the aim of any enterprise that aims at working definitions impervious to encounters, contingency, conjunctures, that deals with beings which “do not tell stories.”
+But to me this is also the very definition presupposed by the idea of an “advancement of knowledge:” the knowledge produced must keep its relevance whatever the circumstances in order to make a clean contrast between before and after.
 The privilege of scalable questions, able to escape the messiness of situations, has different consequences in the experimental sciences and in the social sciences, but everywhere it concurs to the devastation of the world.
 Even critical thinkers contribute, when they consider that “theory” allows them to take the wider view, impervious to people’s dubious commitments.